Felipefams/multiclassNeuralNetwork/README.md

 # Azure Multiclass Neural Network
-basic java multiclass neural network hosted in azure
+first experience with basic java multiclass neural network hosted in azure created for an introductory class on the theme.
 ## Problem
 given some audio characteristics, classify Spotify songs in their proper class. we will train the algorithm with various songs and their given class.
 Playlists